 UNITS

 Indicate number of units: 3

 Indicate no. of contact hours for: Lecture Seminar Tutorial Lab 3 Other - please explain

 OTHER

 ,

 FACULTY Which of your present CFL faculty have the expertise to offer this course?

 1. Lorna Fadden

 Marianne Ignace Donna Gerdts

 3. Donna Geruis

-WOR DESIGNATION (see als accessed from Cornigalum Office)

 WQB DESIGNATION (attach approval from Curriculum Office)

+WGB DESIGNATION (attach approval from Curriculum Cince)

 PREREQUISITE AND / OR COREQUISITE

+EQUIVALENT COURSES

-EQUIVALENT COURSES Does this course replicate the content of a previously-approved course to such an extent that students should not receive credit for both courses?
+Does this course replicate the content of a previously-approved course to such an extent that students should not receive credit for both courses?

-contain course replaced the contain of a previously approved course to such an entern than statement in contain the course course.

 COURSE - LEVEL EDUCATIONAL GOALS (OPTIONAL)

-Identify all parts of speech relevant to the Indigenous language
+Identify all parts of speech relevant to the Indigenous language Recognize word order patterns in sentences and phrases

-Recognize word order patterns in sentences and phrases Parse grammatical elements encoded in morphosyntactically complex verb and noun systems: (tense, aspect, number, person,
+Parse grammatical elements encoded in morphosyntactically complex verb and noun systems: (tense, aspect, number, person,

-transitivity, incorporation, deixis, etc.)
+transitivity, incorporation, deixis, etc.) Recognize lexical affixes and their semantic content

-Recognize lexical affixes and their semantic content Identify morphological process at work in complex noun and verb systems
+Identify morphological process at work in complex noun and verb systems

 FEES

 Are there any proposed student fees associated with this course other than tuition fees?
-YES NO